Emilie Fryšová: Biography

 In addition to her teaching work, she devoted herself for a long time and diligently to field ethnographic research and collecting regional South Bohemian artifacts.
-She was the first to draw attention to the ethnographically interesting classic Blata krojs and the and Kozácko region krojs (Kozácko is an ethnographic region around the town of Tábor).
+She was the first to draw attention to the classic Blata krojs and Kozácko region krojs (Kozácko is an ethnographic region around the town of Tábor).
 She was a devoted and respected collaborator of the museum's founder, the pedagogue Karl Lustig.
 Her work is reflected in the extensive ethnographic collection in the museum, examples of the life of rural people, folk art and creations of the inhabitants of Soběslavská Blata and Kozácko.
 Fryšová collected and bought folk embroideries, costumes and patterns from Blata (she donated 1,500 pieces to the National Museum in Prague), and her collections of the peculiar beauty of Blata were admired in 1895 by visitors to the Czechoslovak Ethnographic Exhibition in Prague and in 1898 to the Ethnographic, School and Industrial and beekeeping exhibitions in Soběslav, held to support the opening of the local museum.

 Fryšová's name is also associated with Písek, where she lived and wrote her three books after finishing her teaching career.
 There she collaborated closely with Anna Regina Husová who maintained her own collection of women's holiday or ceremonial clothing.
-During the first twenty years of the 20th century, Fryšová also worked in the town's museum, where she was the first to organize the collection of the ethnographic department and substantially expanded it with a large number of embroideries.
+During the first twenty years of the 20th century, Fryšová also worked in the town's museum, where she was the first to organize the collection of the ethnographic department and substantially expanded it with numerous embroideries.
 Because the collection came mainly from the region of the Soběslav mudflats, the museum handed them over to the Soběslav museum in the late 1950s in exchange for specimens of natural history.
 In the Písek museum, historian-professor August Sedláček (a native of Mladá Vožice) and archaeologist-teacher Bedřich Dubský (from Komárov) helped her as colleagues and advisors.
 Fryšová consulted her findings mainly with Čeněk Zíbrt, with whom she corresponded for a long time.
 On his advice, she donated the most valuable part of her collections to the National Museum.